d2s/Documentation/_posts/2018-04-10-Changelog.md

 - fixed a bug in search logs, the search was not localized
 - enhanced the info for snapshot administration, see below
 - some localization fixes (Norwegian)
+- removed possibility for encrypted backups linked with RcloneOSX

 ![](/images/RsyncOSX/master/nextversion/updatedplan.png)